Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-a-custom-domain-for-your-organization.md

  ![Active domains](../assets/img/administer/configure-domain/active-domains.png)

 The custom domain you added will be available to the entity types in the specified environment.
-You can request the custom domain when configuring a custom URL for a component.
+You can use the custom domain when configuring a custom URL for a component.

 !!! info "Note"
      If you add a custom domain for the **Developer Portal** type, the customization is applied immediately, and you can access the organization’s Developer Portal via the added domain.